Dangers of Snorting Xanax

 It doesn’t take long for a Xanax habit to take hold.
 Like all benzos, in as little time as two weeks, someone taking Xanax daily can become dependent on the drug.
 Once this occurs, you begin to notice withdrawal symptoms when the drug wears off.
 This effect prompts you to take another dose.

-As tolerance to the effects of Xanax increase, there may be a desire to enhance the effect of the drug.
+As tolerance to the effects of Xanax increases, there may be a desire to enhance the effect of the drug.
 This can be done by taking higher doses or by snorting the Xanax.
 It isn’t long before addiction sets in.

 Effects of Xanax Misuse